daniestevez/gr-sids/README.md

 # gr-sids

+**THIS OOT MODULE HAS BEEN DEPRECATED**

+The contents of the module are now included in [gr-satellites](https://github.com/daniestevez/gr-satellites).
+Please install and use gr-satellites instead of this repository.

 gr-sids is a set of GNUradio blocks designed to submit telemetry to a server using the Simple Downlink Share Convention (SiDS) protocol.
 This is the same protocol that it is used by the DK3WN Telemetry Forwarder